andrigamerita/Pattor-Radio/README.md

   - Saving and loading of played songs list on file (used by the shuffle playing mode)
 - PiFM support for transmitting over FM radio frequencies
   - Changing of some of the default PiFM configuration options
-  - Setting Radio Text based on song title
+  - Setting Radio Text based on song info and static custom text

 ### What still needs to be done
 - Play, pause, stop, skip, and custom playlists